bloominstituteoftechnology/front-end-project-week/WORKFLOW.md

 ### GET '/notes'

-* [x] To retrieve an array all the notes in the Smurf DB simply write a get to the endpoint `'/notes'`.
+* [x] To retrieve an array all the notes in the Note DB simply write a get to the endpoint `'/notes'`.
 * [x] Because `Redux-Thunk` is wired up as a middleware for this project.
 Be sure to utilize thunks when appropriate.

 * [] Your response from the server should be an array of notes.

 ### POST '/notes'

-* [] To add a smurf to the Smurf DB you'll need all three fields. `name`, `age`, and `height`.
+* [] To add a note to the Note DB you'll need all three fields. `title`, `priority`, and `body`.

-* [] If a smurf is created correctly, you should see a response that is an array of notes with uniqe id's assigned to each smurf.
+* [] If a note is created correctly, you should see a response that is an array of notes with uniqe id's assigned to each note.
-* []  Initially Brainey will be in the array, but it takes more than one smurf to make the village.
-Be sure to add a few notes to populate our smurf village.
+* []  Initially Brainey will be in the array, but it takes more than one note to make the village.
+Be sure to add a few notes to populate our note village.
 * **HINT** if you are going to be working on Stretch Problem, you'll need to use that unique `id`.